 Description

-Included information in our AI investor list
+Included information in our list

 Our keyword analysis-based list includes the following general columns: